-There are times when, in order to provide a safe, non-discriminatory environment for all, the institution may not be able to honor a complainant's request for confidentiality.
+There are times when, in order to provide a safe, nondiscriminatory environment for all, the institution may not be able to honor a complainant's request for confidentiality.
 The institution shall designate an individual to evaluate requests for confidentiality made by a complainant.

 - b.
 Factors to Be Considered.
 When weighing a complainant's request for confidentiality or a complainant's request that no investigation or discipline be pursued, the institution will consider a range of factors, including the following: - i.
-The increased risk that the identified respondent will commit additional acts of sexual or other violence, such as: - whether there have been other sexual violence complaints about the same respondent;
+The increased risk that the identified respondent will commit additional acts of sexual or other violence, such as: - whether there have been other sexual violence complaints about the same respondent; - whether the respondent has a history of arrests or other records indicating a history of violence; - whether the respondent threatened further sexual violence or other violence against the complainant or others;